tadzik/panda/README.md

     sh ./bootstrap.sh

+Since the bootstrap step currently runs tests with prove, you will need a recent TAP::Harness (3.x) for it to work properly.

 ## Running Tests

 One way to run the test suite is with prove from TAP::Harness

     prove -e perl6 -lrv t/

+You will need a recent TAP::Harness (3.x) to have a prove binary with an -e option.

 ## Usage